reframejs/reframe/readme.md

 }
 ~~~

-To make `Todo` entries accessible from our views, we define permissions:
+To make our `Todo` entries accessible from our views, we define permissions:

 ~~~js
 // Only the author of a todo item should be allowed to read & write